algobulls/algobulls_help_site/docs/index.md

 ![WhatsApp Signup QR Code](member/imgs/whatsapp_qrcode.png)

-**Step 3:** Send the pre-formatted text in whatsapp chat.
-It will redirect and allow you to sign-up you to AlgoBulls.
+**Step 3:** Send the pre-formatted text in WhatsApp chat.
+It will redirect and allow you to sign you up to AlgoBulls.

 ### iii. **Sign Up in 3 simple steps**